marcorosso768/marcorosso768.github.io/_pages/en/courses/python_for_economists.md

 layout: page
 permalink: /teaching/python_for_economists/
 title: python for economists
-description: '<i>Materials for Python for Economists (master''s and Ph.D. programs, University of Bologna): Jupyter notebooks organized in three blocks, from data handling to web scraping and text analysis, viewable online or downloadable.</i>'
+description: "<i>Materials for Python for Economists (master's and Ph.D. programs, University of Bologna): Jupyter notebooks organized in three blocks, from data handling to web scraping and text analysis, viewable online or downloadable.</i>"
 subtitle: >
   <div class="lang-links">
       <a href="/teaching/">back to teaching</a>